Philebar/ELK-Stack-Project-1/README.md

 In order to use the playbook, you will need to have an Ansible control node already configured.
 Assuming you have such a control node provisioned:
 SSH into the control node and follow the steps below:
-- Copy the ___ filebeat-playbook.yml__ file to __ /etc/ansible/files/filebeat-config.yml ___.
+- Copy the filebeat-playbook.yml file to /etc/ansible/files/filebeat-config.yml.
-- Update the _filebeat-config.yml____ file to include...
+- Update the filebeat-config.yml file to include...
-- Run the playbook, and navigate to __host I.P. and port number_52.191.2.179:5601_ to check that the installation worked as expected.
+- Run the playbook, and navigate to host I.P. and port number 52.191.2.179:5601 to check that the installation worked as expected.

-- _Which file is the playbook?
-Where do you copy it?_
+- Which file is the playbook?
+Where do you copy it?

 ELK_Play_book.YML, to Jump Box is root root@58697de3ce36:/etc/ansible#

-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_
+- Which file do you update to make Ansible run the playbook on a specific machine?
+How do I specify which machine to install the ELK server on versus which to install Filebeat on?

 Ansible.cfg and /stc/ansible/ host.cfg

-- _Which URL do you navigate to in order to check that the ELK server is running?
+- Which URL do you navigate to in order to check that the ELK server is running?
 _
 http://20.114.199.254:5601/app/kibana#/home
 _
-As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._
+Specific commands needed to run and download the playbook, update the files, etc._

 Ansible-playbook ELK_Plsay_Book.ymlexit
-Sudo